JuliaLang/www_old.julialang.org/soc/ideas-page.md

 Specifically, [ParameterizedFunctions.jl](https://github.com/JuliaDiffEq/ParameterizedFunctions.jl)
 symbolically computes explicit functions for these quantities in many cases, and the user can also specify the functions.
-But if no function is found, then the library functions can must provide fallbacks using [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [ReverseDiff.jl](https://github.com/JuliaDiff/ReverseDiff.jl) for autodifferentiation, and [Calculus.jl](https://github.com/johnmyleswhite/Calculus.jl) for a fallback
+But if no function is found, then the library functions can provide fallbacks using [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [ReverseDiff.jl](https://github.com/JuliaDiff/ReverseDiff.jl) for autodifferentiation, and [Calculus.jl](https://github.com/johnmyleswhite/Calculus.jl) for a fallback